 Christina earned her certificate to be a Certified Peer Specialist (CPS) in August 2016.
 In November 2016 she began her career with Northern Tier Counseling with the Recovery Services Department as a CPS, and continues working as a CPS currently.
 In August 2017, she earned her certificate for Certified Recovery Specialist (CRS) from Penn State Wilkes-Barre.
 In July 2018, Christina went on to earn her Certified Family Recovery Specialist (CFRS) from Penn State Wilkes-Barre.
 Since September 2018 she has been certified with the PCB as she has met the professional standards and competencies as a Certified Family Recovery Specialist; May 2018 she became certified through the PCB as a Certified Peer Specialist; September 2017 she became certified through the PCB as a Certified Recovery Specialist.

 Miranda Peffer began her career with NTC in March of 2009.
 Miranda’s previous work experience includes working with NTC’s Family Based Mental Health Program.
-Mrs. Peffer recently accepted a promotion to Recovery Services Program Manager December of 2018.
+Mrs. Peffer was promoted to Recovery Services Program Director July 1, 2019.

 Miranda completed her education at Mansfield University with her Bachelor of Social Work and Master of Education (with a concentration in Special Education) Degrees.